yan-soon/tp/docs/DeveloperGuide.md

 that modules that have already been taken are not displayed in the list of remaining required modules.

 This is achieved with the `RequiredCommand` and `RequiredCommandStorage` class.
-The `RequiredCommandStorage` class handles the extracting, parsing and writing of JSON module data while the `RequiredCommand` handles the logic behind filtering the undone modules.
+The `RequiredCommandStorage` class handles the extracting, parsing of JSON module data while the `RequiredCommand` handles the logic behind filtering the undone modules.

 As with all operations in GradPad, the `RequiredCommand` class handles the execution of `required` operations.